 1. What are the requirements for a Masters or a Ph.D.?

-16. I am currently a graduate student in another department at Texas A&M University and would like to transfer to the Department of Electrical Engineering.
-What must I do?
+14. I am currently a graduate student in another department at Texas A&M University and would like to transfer to the Department of Electrical and Computer Engineering.
+What should I do?

 Assistantships

-1. There are two different types of courses for the summer, 5-week courses and 10-week courses?
+1. There are two different sessions for the summer--two 5-week terms and one 10-week term?
 How can I register to satisfy the full-time status for my RA/TA?

 2. How do I apply for a Teaching Assistant (TA) position?